monenavarro/CV/README.md

 A previous midwife, excited to be at the deployment stage of my new career!
 I relish in the intuitive, creative and problem-solving nature of coding.

 I am a motivated junior developer, driven to further enhance and consolidate my skills whilst gaining new skills.
-A recent Makers Academy graduate, which has made me grow from a curious amateur coder- to a confident and competent full-stack developer.
+A recent Makers Academy graduate, which has made me grow from a curious amateur coder- to a confident and competent developer.
 Keen to work as part of a collaborative and driven team; to attain invaluable knowledge, experience and insight of the dynamic world of technology.

 **Tech Skills** : Ruby, JavaScript, React, MongoDB, PostgreSQL, Node.js, Express, HTML, CSS, Heroku, Github Actions (CI/CD)